-The Town is expected to grow slowly over the next twenty years, in accordance with Town land use policies.
+The population of the Town is not expected to grow over the next twenty years, in accordance with Town land use policies.
 Overcrowded schools are a secondary factor that could constrain residential development.
-Under this plan, 265 to 365 additional dwelling units could be constructed, resulting in a population increase ranging between 705 and 970 persons.
 This plan also calls for industrial growth and a limited amount of commercial growth.